Apoorva-shetty12/ChallengeShoppingCart/README.md

 4. Amount to be paid is deducted from the user's wallet, upon insuffient balance user is asked to add default amount(Rs.500) to wallet and procced to checkout.

 # Execution
-1. Clone the project and proceed to run from ShoppingCart.java
+1. Clone the project and proceed to run from com.shopping.CartDriver.java